Getting annoyed by Google’s recent decision to stop showing the exact search volume data in Keyword Planner for low-spending Adwords advertisers?

 As you can see the cost for each tool individually really adds up fast and with Ahrefs you get the same functionality for half the price.

-KWFinder is new to the market, but it’s a really good choice for a few reasons:
+KWFinder is now one of the big players on the market, and it's a really good choice for a few reasons:

-- It also has a Keyword Difficulty score - I haven’t tested this number intensively, but from what I’ve analyzed so far it’s fairly accurate too.
+It also has a Keyword Difficulty score.
+It's one of the most important metrics you should consider when doing keyword research.
+The higher is the keyword difficulty, the harder it is to rank on the 1st SERP due to high competition of the ranking websites.
+I haven’t tested this number intensively, but from what I’ve analyzed so far it’s fairly accurate too.

-- It’s very affordable - Free Plan is available (with very limited usage) and paid plan starts at $29 / month.
+Compared to other tools, it’s very affordable - You can try a 10-day FREE trial (with limited usage) or a paid plan starts at $30 / month.

 This cool little tool does what Keyword Planner could do plus more, as it pulls data from 9 external data sources like Amazon, Youtube, Wikipedia, etc.